 Here are some goals you might want to think about:

-- A specific GCI
+- A specific gross commission income

-- A specific number of transactions
+- A targeted number of transactions in a specific location

 - Spending a certain amount of time working vs home with the family